linzhangcs/blog/_posts/2018-02-19-sensorreport.md

 ![sensor schematic]({{ site.baseurl }}/img/tangible/schematic_sensor.png)

-Also, the Pulse Sensor creators made an accompany [Processing visualization software](https://github.com/WorldFamousElectronics/PulseSensor_Amped_Processing_Visualizer) for this hardware.
+Also, the Pulse Sensor creators made a complementary [Processing visualization software](https://github.com/WorldFamousElectronics/PulseSensor_Amped_Processing_Visualizer) for this hardware.
 Using the visualization software, one can instantly see output of the sensor and also use it for troubleshooting.

 ![sensor](https://cdn-shop.adafruit.com/970x728/1093-06.jpg)
 ![sensor](https://cdn-shop.adafruit.com/970x728/1093-04.jpg)